 If our product candidates are approved, they will be subject to ongoing regulatory requirements for manufacturing, labeling, packaging, storage, advertising, promotion, sampling, record-keeping, conduct of post-marketing studies and submission of safety, efficacy and other post-market information, including both federal and state requirements in the United States and comparable requirements outside of the United States.
-Accordingly, we and others with whom we work must continue to expend time, money and effort in all areas of regulatory compliance, including manufacturing, production and quality control.

-Any regulatory approvals that we receive for our product candidates may also be subject to limitations on the approved indicated uses for which the product may be marketed or to the conditions of approval, or contain requirements for potentially costly post-marketing testing, including Phase 4 clinical trials, and surveillance to monitor the safety and efficacy of the product candidate.
+Accordingly, we and others with whom we work must continue to expend time, money and effort in all areas of regulatory compliance, including manufacturing, production, quality control, promotional and advertising compliance, distribution and supply chain traceability requirements (for example, under the U.S. Drug Supply Chain Security Act), drug sample accountability (under the PDMA and similar state laws), complaint handling and pharmacovigilance requirements, and recalls if and when necessary.
+Any regulatory approvals that we may receive for our product candidates may also be subject to limitations on the approved indicated uses for which the product may be marketed or to the conditions of approval, or contain requirements for potentially costly post-marketing testing, including Phase 4 clinical trials, and surveillance to monitor the safety and efficacy of the product candidate.
 The FDA may also require a REMS as a condition of approval of our product candidates, which could include requirements for a medication guide, physician communication plans or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
 We will also be required to report certain adverse reactions and production problems, if any, to the FDA or other regulatory agencies and to comply with requirements concerning advertising and promotion for our products.
 Promotional communications with respect to prescription drugs are subject to a variety of legal and regulatory restrictions and must be consistent with the information in the product's approved label.
 As such, we may not promote our products for indications or uses for which they do not have FDA or other regulatory agency approval.
 The holder of an approved NDA must also submit new or supplemental applications and obtain FDA approval for certain changes to the approved product, product labeling, or manufacturing process.
 We could also be asked to conduct post-marketing clinical studies to verify the safety and efficacy of our product candidates in general or in specific patient subsets.
 An unsuccessful post-marketing study or failure to complete such a clinical study could result in the withdrawal of marketing approval.
 Furthermore, any new legislation addressing drug safety issues could result in delays in product development or commercialization or increased costs to assure compliance.
 Foreign regulatory authorities impose similar requirements.
 If a regulatory agency discovers previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or disagrees with the promotion, marketing or labeling of a product, such regulatory agency may impose restrictions on that product or us, including requiring withdrawal of the product from the market.
 If we fail to comply with applicable regulatory requirements, a regulatory agency or enforcement authority may, among other things:

-- · issue warning letters asserting that we are in violation of the law; - · seek an injunction or impose civil or criminal penalties or monetary fines; - · suspend or withdraw regulatory approval; - · suspend any of our ongoing clinical trials; - · refuse to approve pending applications or supplements to approved applications submitted by us or our strategic partners; - · restrict the marketing or manufacturing of our products; - · seize or detain products, or require a product recall; - · refuse to permit the import or export of our product candidates; or - · refuse to allow us to enter into government contracts.
+- · issue warning letters asserting that we are in violation of the law; - · seek an injunction or impose civil or criminal penalties or monetary fines; - · suspend or withdraw regulatory approval; - · suspend any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications submitted by us or our strategic partners; - · restrict the marketing or manufacturing of our products; - · seize or detain products, or require a product recall; - · refuse to permit the import or export of our product candidates; or - · refuse to allow us to enter into government contracts.